JanUnld/tsplot/README.md

 > [!WARNING]
 > This project is still in its early stages.
 Since most of the codebase is currently experimental, major changes shall be expected to happen!

-A simple-to-use CLI and tooling library to plot [Typescript][web-ts] project information to different template targets.
+A CLI and tooling library to plot [Typescript][web-ts] project information to different template targets.
 Either using built-in targets, such as [PlantUML][web-puml] or [Mermaid][web-mmd], but also supporting custom templates and targets.

   [web-ts]: https://www.typescriptlang.org
   [web-puml]: https://plantuml.com